nito-ai/configs-collector-v2ray/README.md

 ## 💡 About the Project

 **V2Ray Configurations Hub** is a cutting-edge, fully automated platform designed to collect, process, and distribute high-quality V2Ray configurations.
-Powered by intelligent algorithms, it systematically gathers **Vmess**, **Vless**, **Shadowsocks**, **Trojan**, and **Reality** configurations from publicly accessible Telegram channels.
+Powered by intelligent algorithms, it systematically gathers **Vmess**, **Vless**, **Shadowsocks**, **Trojan**, **Hysteria2**, **TUIC**, and **Reality** configurations from publicly accessible Telegram channels.
 The platform categorizes configurations based on open and closed ports, eliminates duplicates, resolves addresses using IP addresses, and updates configuration titles to reflect server and protocol properties, including network type, security type, IP address, port, and associated country.
 With over 10,000 configurations spanning 100+ countries, it ensures reliable, secure, and optimized connections for users worldwide.

 ### 🎯 Why V2Ray Configurations Hub?
 - **Seamless Automation**: Fully autonomous with no manual intervention required.